ADN-DevTech/3dsMax-Explode-Geometry/README.md

 =================
 This plug-in was written by Kevin Vandecar - Autodesk Developer Network.
 The idea was provided by Louis Marcoux - Autodesk.
+The python version was developed by Drew Avis - Autodesk to show similar functionality.

 Known Issues
 ===========